mofm/docker/projects/turkey/README.md

 # Turkey

-This project is configured to download/prepare/build a complete Pelias installation for Germany.
+This project is configured to download/prepare/build a complete Pelias installation for Turkey.

 # Setup